 It would be more convenient to allow registration information data to be entered by the registered domain holders in their local script and the relevant data fields to be transformed into Latin script by either the registrar or the registry.
 Such transformation by the registrar or registry would provide greater accuracy in facilitating those wishing to contact name holders to identify their email and/or postal address.
 A similar method is already in place for some of the country code top level domains (ccTLDs):

+The burden (financial and otherwise) of accessing and understanding contact information is best placed on the side of the beneficiary of such data – i.e. the data requestor.

+Requiring domain name holders to submit data in a script they are not familiar with (be it ASCII or any other) could potentially lead to contractual breaches beyond the registrants’ control as they would not be able to verify autonomously the transformed version of the data they submitted.

+The arguments here mostly reflect the Working Group members’ consensus views, for a detailed summary of members’ views and reactions to these arguments, please see the Public Comment Review Tool (Annex B).

 Charter Q2: Who should decide who should bear the burden [of] translating contact information to a single common language or transliterating contact information to a single common script?

 The Working Group spent most of its time debating the first Charter question as the answer to this second Charter question is dependent on the outcome of the first.
 At this stage, the Working Group believes that if mandatory translation and/or transliteration were recommended, the burden of translation/transliteration would probably fall to the operating registrars who would be likely to pass on these additional costs to their registrants.
-As stated below, the Working Group encourages the Community to voice its views on this issue.
-This includes contributions on who should carry the costs even from those parties that may favor recommending not making translation/transliteration of contact information mandatory.

-Current state of discussion

-Although no consensus call has been taken for this Initial Report, it is clear to the co-Chairs of the Working Group that at this stage, an increasing majority of Working Group members supports the position not to recommend mandatory transformation of contact information data.
-Still, a minority takes the opposite view and therefore, it is hoped that the public comments received might allow for the broadest possible consensus supporting the recommendations of the Final Report.

-Based on this, a majority of the Working Group proposes the following draft recommendations:
+Issue of Cost

+In its Charter, the Working Group was encouraged to discuss the issue of cost in the event of transforming contact information data into one single script.
+This section provides an overview of the discussion.

+In general, those supporting mandatory transformation have argued that costs should be born by those maintaining the data (registries, registrars, resellers); those that have opposed mandatory transformation have stated that any transformation costs should be born by those requesting the (transformed) data.

+It is clear that blanket transformation of information data would incur large costs – it is likely that any manual transformation would cost a significant amount.
+Enquiries with ICANN’s translation department show that transformations under 100 words currently cost a flat fee of between 25 and 75 US$ - depending on the language/script from which the transformation is sought.
+Such blanket transformation, at a significant cost, would seem inappropriate also because only a small fraction of such contact information data is ever requested and an even smaller fraction would require transformation.

+Comments from both Working Group members (during discussions) and stakeholders (through public comments) have pointed out that the costs for mandatory transformation are likely to be passed on to registrants and in addition, such costs would hit especially those registrants, registrars and registries in poorer regions, in which costs can be a very significant market entry barrier.
+The need for creating new data fields (for transformed data) and significantly overhauling the operational process (to allow for transforming data and then verifying them) would add to the financial burden of mandating transformation of contact information.

-Preliminary Recommendations
+Rationale and Recommendations